LLNL/maestrowf/docs/source/hello_world.rst

         variables:
             OUTPUT_PATH: ./sample_output/hello_world

+.. note:: The `OUTPUT_PATH` variable is a Maestro recognized keyword that specifies the base path where study output is written.

 The final section to add will be the `study` section which will only contain a single step.
 Below the `description` section in the study file you've created add the following block:

 .. code-block:: yaml